TRaSH-Guides/Guides/RadarrV3/Collection-of-Custom-Formats-for-RadarrV3.md

 >
 > Meaning: Quality Profile trumps Custom Formats !!!

-With the coming of Radarr V3 Custom Formats are much more advanced/powerful than with v0.2, althrough this also means a Custom Format is much more complicated to setup.
+With the coming of Radarr V3 Custom Formats are much more advanced/powerful than with v0.2, although this also means a Custom Format is much more complicated to setup.
 So I decided to use more screenshots for the basic setups to make it as easy as possible.

 ------